truongngoctuan/e-portfolio/README.md

 * integrate with block-based Lexical editor (similar to Notion) to provide interactive command-like actions, customize [a select node](Silent/Lexical/custom-select/CustomSelect.component.tsx)
 * code samples for [a React component](Silent/CodeSamples/module_mail/mail-item/MailItem.tsx) with hooks, TypeScript type definition, valtio store, styled-components
 * code samples: [a shared component](Silent/CodeSamples/design_system/ReactSelect/ReactSelect.tsx) from design system, customize ReactSelect lib to provide simpler version and adapt to current theme
+* Implement WebWorkers to prove fuzzy search capacity in the browser for a fixed set of text data

 BackEnd stack: